 The Dental Grant is settled by the dental office and is applied toward your treatment plan thereby reducing its overall cost.

 You will be financially responsible for the remaining portion of your treatment plan that is owing after the Dental Grant is deducted.

 You may be asked to demonstrate that you are able to pay for the portion of your dental work not covered by the Grant.

-Following your examination, you must notify the Program Consultant if you wish to accept treatment.
+Following your examination, you must notify your Patient Advocate if you wish to accept treatment.
 Failure to start treatment may result in the forfeiture or indefinite delay of your Grant.

-If you accept treatment, the dentist will require a deposit and you may book your initial appointment to begin treatment.
+If you accept treatment, you will need to commit to a payment schedule and you may book your initial appointment to begin treatment.

 The Dental Grant can only be used at a participating dentist.